hamlet-io/architectural-decision-log/adr/0007-placement-support.md

    Thus these attributes must be present on a link, or be inherited from the occurrence on which the link is configured.
 1. The `Subcomponent` attribute replaces use of type specific attributes such as `Port`.
 1. An optional `Type` attribute is added to ensure links to same named subcomponents can be resolved.
-Its value is the component type of the link target.
+Its value is the desired component type of the link target.
+A side effect of this for any link, the `Type` attribute can be added to document an expectation of the type of the intended target allowing misconfigured links to be identified in some cases.
-1. Each solution has a scope and an identifier within the scope.
-1. A link must have a `Scope` attribute representing the target-solution's scope.
-The default, representing existing usage, is the `segment` scope.
-1. The scope value determines what other ordered attributes of the link are used to identify the specific solution required.
-1. The attributes to identify the particular solution must either be present on the link, or inherited from the occurrence on which the link is configured.
-1. For the `segment` scope, the ordered attributes used to identify a specific solution are `Tenant`, `Product`, `Environment` and `Segment`.
+1. Districts will be configured via a `districts` plugin directory, with each directory having an `id.ftl` file to define the district.
+1. Each `District` has a name and defines an ordered set of layers used to identify solutions within the `District`.
+In turn, the input filter attribute associated with each layer is used as the attribute in the link used to identify the layer within a district.
+1. In order to resolve a link, the desired district must be known, and a value for each of the layers identifying solutions in the distict must be known.
+1. To identify the district, a link must have a `District` attribute whose value matches the name of one of the known districts.
+It has a default of `self` which means the link will use the district associated with the solution from which the link originates.
+1. As an initial implementation, the following districts will be defined in the shared provider with the indicated layer ordering;
+  - `segment` = `Product`, `Environment`, `Segment`
+  - `account` = `Account`
+  - `tenant` = `Tenant`
+1. In the same way that a link can inherit occurrence identifiers from the source component, it inherits layer identifiers from the source solution.
 1. Link indirection is supported by an optional `LinkRef` attribute within a link object.
 If present, no other link attributes should be explicitly provided.
 1. The value of a LinkRef attribute is used as the attribute name in a `LinkRefs` configuration object, with the attribute value being the desired link definition.